 Why Buying a Home is the Best Option

 Although some people will tell you that owning a home is no longer a good financial investment, this just simply isn’t true.
 The good news is, these days you no longer need the traditional 20 percent down payment that was required a few decades ago, and interest rates are also lower today than in the past.
 In Fact, the interest rates right now are lower than they have been in years.
+Some people are still trying to get the money together so they can put their downpayment on a house, which means looking into alternative ways to help add onto their savings which can include looking to invest in certain cryptocurrencies such as Bitcoin since it has grown in popularity.
+People do know that bitcoin can be a high risk, high reward investment opportunity but it can pay dividends and so many do invest and trade in it.

 There are special programs for first-time homebuyers, and the Federal Housing Administration requires only a 3.5 percent down payment for some individuals.
 Agreeing to pay mortgage insurance is another way to get around the 20 percent down payment.
 Plus, if you are active or retired military, qualified buyers can receive a special home loan through the Veterans Administration that requires no down payment.
 Homes for Heroes has a great program to help our heroes save money while buying a house.
 You can read about it in the section below.